ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Discovery

-The Administrator can discover the group-collection resource from a Resource Directory (see, for instance {{I-D.hartke-t2trg-coral-reef}}) or from .well-known/core, by using the resource type "core.osc.gcoll" defined in {{Section 10.3 of I-D.ietf-ace-oscore-gm-admin}}.
+The Administrator can discover the group-collection resource from a Resource Directory (see, for instance {{I-D.hartke-t2trg-coral-reef}}) or from .well-known/core, by using the resource type "core.osc.gcoll" registered in {{Section 10.3 of I-D.ietf-ace-oscore-gm-admin}}.

 The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}}.